Basic Calling Format

 A radio check should be brief and made with an appropriate station or service.
 Avoid unnecessary checks with the coastguard where local automated or harbour services exist.

-Marina calls usually need vessel name, position, request, length or draft if relevant, and any instructions received.
+Marina calls usually need vessel name, position, request, length or draught if relevant, and any instructions received.

 The SRC syllabus includes making ship-to-shore telephone calls through a coast station where that service is available.
 Treat this as routine traffic: establish contact clearly, move to t...